SCO–Linux disputes: SCO v. AutoZone

 AutoZone, a corporate user of Linux and former user of SCO OpenServer, was sued by SCO on March 3, 2004.
-SCO claims AutoZone violated SCO's copyrights by using Linux.
+SCO claimed AutoZone violated SCO's copyrights by using Linux.
 The suit was stayed pending the resolution of the IBM, Red Hat and Novell cases.

 On September 26, 2008, Judge Robert C. Jones lifted the stay, effective December 31, 2008.
 He initially scheduled discovery for April 9, 2010.
 SCO filed an amended complaint on August 14, 2009.
 On August 31, 2009, AutoZone replied, and filed a motion to dismiss in part.

 On October 22, 2009, Edward Cahn, SCO's Chapter 11 trustee, sought bankruptcy court approval for an agreement he reached with AutoZone.
 According to the court filings, the confidential settlement resolves all claims between SCO and AutoZone.

 SCO v.
 DaimlerChrysler

 In December 2003, SCO demanded that some UNIX licensees certify certain issues regarding their use of Linux.
 DaimlerChrysler, a former UNIX user and current Linux user, did not respond to this demand.
 On March 3, 2004, SCO filed suit against DaimlerChrysler for violating their UNIX license agreement by failing to respond to the certification request.
 Almost every claim SCO made has been ruled against in summary judgment.
 The last remaining issue, that of whether DaimlerChrysler made a timely response, was dismissed by agreement of SCO and DaimlerChrysler in December 2004.
-SCO retains the right to continue this case at a future date, providing it pays legal fees to DaimlerChrysler.
+SCO retained the right to continue this case at a future date, providing it pays legal fees to DaimlerChrysler.

 Other issues and conflicts

 SCO announces that it will not sue its own customers

 On June 23, 2003, SCO sent out a letter announcing that it would not be suing its own Linux customers.
-In the letter, it states:
+In the letter, it stated:

 SCO and SGI

 In August 2003, SCO presented two examples of what they claimed was illegal copying of copyrighted code from UNIX to Linux.
 One of the examples (Berkeley Packet Filter) was not related to original UNIX code at all.
 The other example did, however, seem to originate from the UNIX code and was apparently contributed by a UNIX vendor, Silicon Graphics.
-However, an analysis by the Linux community later revealed that:
+An analysis by the Linux community later revealed that: